RhugvedChavan/Acute-Heart-Disease-Prediction-Model-/README.md

 # Library Used -

-Python - Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+Python - Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn.

 # Algorithm Used -